 - Related unpaid leave or

 - Having received Health and Safety Benefit, Parent's Benefit or Illness Benefit for the month of February

-Payment will be backdated to 26 March 2020 or to the date you recommenced employment, whichever is the latest date.
+Payment was backdated to 26 March 2020 or to the date you recommenced employment, whichever was the latest date.

-Applications are based on self-assessment principles.
+Applications were based on self-assessment principles.
 You can read detailed information on the key indicators and supporting proofs from Revenue (pdf).
-Employers should keep proof of their eligibility for the scheme (evidence of reduction in turnover and other evidence).
-However, you shouldn’t need professional advice or assistance when applying for the scheme.
+Employers should continue to keep proof of their eligibility for the scheme (evidence of reduction in turnover and other evidence).

 Penalties will apply to self-declaring incorrectly, not providing funds to employees or not following Revenue (or other) guidelines.

-The subsidy scheme currently refunds employers up to a maximum of €410 for each qualifying employee.
-From 4 May it will change to a system based on the previous average take home pay of employees.
-See below for details.
+The subsidy scheme refunded employers up to a maximum of €410 for each qualifying employee.

-The subsidy is based on an employee's pay after tax, USC and PRSI, not their gross pay.
+The subsidy was based on an employee's pay after tax, USC and PRSI, not their gross pay.

-Since 4 May 2020, the subsidy payment has moved to a system based on the previous weekly average take home pay for each employee.
-The previous weekly average take home pay is based on an employee’s pay in January and February 2020.
+From 4 May 2020, the subsidy payment moved to a system based on the previous weekly average take home pay for each employee.
+The previous weekly average take home pay was based on an employee’s pay in January and February 2020.

 On 4 May 2020 Revenue informed all eligible employers of the maximum personal subsidy amount in respect of each individual employee on its payroll based on the employee’s Average Revenue Net Weekly Pay.